 If only we had visited this waterfall earlier in the day!

 Another favourite of mine is Seljalandsfoss, an Icelandic waterfall you can actually walk behind into a little cavern (weather permitting.)
 This majestic waterfall carries much misty spray so expect to get wet!

-Luckily, visiting in Autumn meant that we got to see the beautiful autumnal colours inside the cave.
-It really is breathtaking.
+Luckily, visiting Iceland in September meant that we got to see the beautiful autumnal colours inside the cave.
+It really is breathtaking!